Baker University Data Breach Lawsuit Investigation

 What information did the Baker University breach expose?

-The notice states that names, Social Security numbers, financial-account details, and certain additional personal data were present in the accessed files.
+The notices state that names, Social Security numbers, addresses, government-issued ID numbers, financial-account details, health-insurance data, medical information, and certain additional personal data were present in the accessed files.

 How many people were affected by the Baker University data breach?

-The university reported the incident to regulators as affecting 66 individuals.
+The university reported the incident to regulators as affecting 1,130 individuals across Massachusetts and Texas.

 Did Baker University offer credit monitoring, and for how long?

 Yes.
 The school is providing complimentary credit-monitoring and identity-theft protection through IDX.
-The duration was not specified in the public notice.
+The duration was not specified in the public notices.

 How do I submit a claim related to the Baker University data breach?